 At least one chaperone/event supervisor must be present at activities.
 He/she must be a member of the faculty or administration.
-The Dean of College Life must be notified of the name of the chaperone/event supervisor at least two work days in advance of the event.
-The Dean of College Life/Athletics will set time limitations and work in conjunction with sponsoring groups concerning time limitations on the use of facilities.
+The Dean of College Life must be notified of the name of the chaperone/event supervisor in advance of the event.
+The Dean of College Life will set time limitations and work in conjunction with sponsoring groups concerning time limitations on the use of facilities.